equaynor/CoinPilot/README.md

 - [Perplexity AI](https://www.perplexity.ai/) for breaking down Python concepts and Django documentation into more understandable chunks.
 - [Notion](https://www.notion.so/) for organizing project notes, tasks, and documentation.
 - [Poe](https://poe.com/) for generating and refining text content and ideas.
+- [Convertio](https://convertio.co/) for file conversion to PNG, WEBP.

 These tools and programs were instrumental in the development and organization of the CoinPilot project, providing essential support for diagramming, learning, organization, and content creation.